How to get to Chilwell Meadow

-This one hectare wet meadow site is managed under licence from Nottinghamshire County Council.
-The reserve was established in 1986 although there had been an informal agreement with the council before this.
+This one hectare wet meadow reserve was established in 1986 and is managed under licence from Nottinghamshire County Council.

-Wide ranges of plants are present including marsh arrow grass, adder’s tongue, ragged robin, marsh marigold, lesser stitchwort, pignut, yellow rattle, bird’s foot trefoil and common spotted orchid.
+A wide ranges of plants is present including marsh arrow grass, adder’s tongue, ragged robin, marsh marigold, lesser stitchwort, pignut, yellow rattle, bird’s foot trefoil and common spotted orchid.
 May to July is the best time to visit the reserve.

 For some more pictures of the reserve please go to our flickr set

 The site is open to the public at all times, but please keep to the footpaths.